Please read below about our prices and policies.

 Havanese do require lots of grooming unless you choose to keep them in a puppy cut.
 They are non shedding, odorless and hypo allergenic.
 Their coat needs to be brushed at least every other day.
 If they are in a puppy cut they need to be brushed once a week and bathed every 2 weeks unless otherwise needed.

 Our dogs all receive an extensive vet check on a regular basis.
 Eyes, ears, heart, lungs, patella's and hips are included.
 The puppies will come with an extensive vet check before leaving our home and up to date on all shots and wormings.
-They come with a two year health guarantee covering any problem that is congenitally fatal.
-You would get another puppy or a full refund.
-You can be assured I stand behind my puppies 100%.
+They come with a two year health guarantee covering any congenitial issues.
+You would be reimbursed or receive another puppy or a full refund. (up to purchase price) You can be assured I stand behind my puppies 100%.
 We love to stay in contact with our babies as they were once part of our family! :o)

 Show puppies are in no way guaranteed to win in the show ring, but they should – with proper care on the part of the buyer – exemplify the breed standard.